 Trigger suggestion: Place a small pebble in your pocket that will remind you to walk mindfully whenever you touch it

 5. Practice Yoga or meditate, even if just for five minutes

 You may have your training, work, family and fun schedule all maxed out but finding a few minutes for a daily Yoga or mindfulness practice is something all of us can do on most days.
 Of course, if you can dedicate an hour to your practice, do it!
 But if you can’t, five minutes is better than nothing and you may be surprised just how much that daily dose can upgrade your wellbeing.
-Try our 10-minute full body mobility break or simply sit still and breathe, using one of the Yogic breathing techniques.
+Try our 10-minute full-body mobility break or simply sit still and breathe, using one of the Yogic breathing techniques.

-Trigger suggestion: Depends on your schedule – try to find time that suits you and set a reminder on your phone or use a Yoga app that will do it for you!
+Trigger suggestion: Depends on your schedule – try to find a time that suits you and set a reminder on your phone or use a Yoga app that will do it for you!

 6. Dedicate a few minutes to a self-care activity

 This can be anything that is important, interesting or entertaining for you – it may be reading, writing, drawing, taking a bath, having a chat with a friend, running around the block, playing music, etc. The important aspect is that it should be something that makes you feel good, gives you a break but doesn’t make you ‘switch off’ (for example watching TV or playing a video game).
 It can be creative but doesn’t have to be – it just has to be enjoyable for you!